P-p-H-d/mlib/README.md

 Define the buffer 'name##\_t' and its associated methods as "static inline" functions.
 A buffer is a fixed size queue or stack.
+If it is built with the BUFFER\_THREAD\_SAFE option it can be used to transfert message from mutiple producer threads to multiple consummer threads.
+This is done internaly using a mutex.

 'name' shall be a C identifier which will be used to identify the container.

 The size parameter defined the fixed size of the queue.
 It can be 0, in which case, the fixed size will be defined at initialization time.